Dirty Sexy Funny

 Dirty Sexy Funny is a British television comedy series which first aired in March 2010 on the Comedy Central channel.
 It stars Olivia Lee.
-In the show, Lee takes on an array of personas which include a woman with obsessive-compulsive disorder who is interviewing potential flatmates for her apartment; a nightclub promotions girl who cordons off public walkways, preventing pedestrians from accessing it and professes to them that the walkway leads to a nightclub; a temp on her first day in the office who always uses a loud pencil sharpener and keeps asking "Is everything alright?" and a mother who returns 'faulty electrical equipment' to a shop and complains that they don't work.
+On the show, Lee takes on an array of personas which include a woman with obsessive-compulsive disorder who is interviewing potential flatmates for her apartment; a nightclub promotions girl who cordons off public walkways, preventing pedestrians from accessing it and professes to them that the walkway leads to a nightclub; a temp on her first day in the office who always uses a loud pencil sharpener and keeps asking "Is everything alright?" and a mother who returns 'faulty electrical equipment' to a shop and complains that they don't work.
 The items in question are plays on words.
 For example, in the first episode, she takes a live white mouse to the shop as opposed to a computer mouse.
 Another of her characters is Miss Single, a delusional histrionic who attaches herself to men she has never met before, in each case claiming to be in a relationship with him.

 It was originally to be aired in October 2009, but was aired on 8 March 2010.

 In 2012, Lee joined the cast of Balls of Steel Australias second series where she plays a similar role.